willothy/nvim-config/README.md

 ## Some things I'm working on in this repo

-- `rx.lua`: Reactive extensions for Neovim
+- `rx.lua`: Reactive extensions for Neovim (very WIP, kinda abandoned)
   - [x] signals and effects
   - [x] automatic dependency tracking
   - [ ] automatic cleanup (wip)